-- 918 School district levy requests are based on five-year or longer projections of costs and revenues. - The ability to repeal levies within the first five years could increase the need for more frequent levy requests.
+- School district levy requests are based on five-year or longer projections of costs and revenues. - The ability to repeal levies within the first five years could increase the need for more frequent levy requests.

-- 922 OSBA opposes legislation that - Allows a reduction or repeal by citizen petition and vote of any levy that has been approved by the voters unless such referendum has been initiated by the school district.
+• Allows a reduction or repeal by citizen petition and vote of any levy that has been approved by the voters unless such referendum has been initiated by the school district.

-926 School district liability
+School district liability